intrep11d/bookflow/README.md

 ### CLI (Command Line Interface)
 The CLI is a powerful tool when using Git, although you can use GitHub Desktop, the CLI allows you to have more control and specification.

+## Getting started
+First, go into the directory of your project/folder that you want to work with.
+In MacOS, you will utilize Terminal which already uses a Unix shell, for Windows you will need to install Git Bash, and navigate using shell commands such as:

+* mkdir (make directory)
+  - Creates a new folder

+* cd (change directory)
+  - Moves the console into the respective directory.

+That's all the bash commands for now.

+Assuming that you have installed Git and created a GitHub account.
+Let's begin!

+Use ```cd``` to move into your working directory (the directory or folder that you will work on).
+Then use ```git init``` to initialize an empty Git repository.
+You will only do ```git init``` once for a project.